noncent/developers-cheat-sheet/dev-copy-cat/README.md

-# Everyday commands for developers: Cheatsheet
+# A Cheatsheet, Everyday commands for developers

 ### Drupal CMS
 ---